rbiggs/chocolatechip-ui/documentation/chocolatechip.markdown

 ##Function: Element.remove

 Remove an element from the document.
 This method is attached directly to the Element object.
+This method automatically calls Element.uncache to first remove any data cached for this node.

 **Syntax:**